Skip to main content

 New Member FAQ

-Can I create multiple artist accounts?
+Can I create multiple artist pages?

 How is Subvert structured?

 Subvert has a unique dual entity structure of a cooperative and a public benefit corporation.
 This consists of Subvert Cooperative LCA (owned by artists, labels, supporters, and workers) and Subvert Inc. PBC (a Public Benefit Corporation wholly owned by the Co-op).
-The Co-op owns 100% of the Corporation's founding shares, maintaining fundamental control while enabling traditional fundraising.
+The Co-op owns 100% of the Corporation's founding (common) shares, maintaining fundamental control while enabling traditional fundraising.
 This unique structure preserves collective control while solving the funding challenges that often limit cooperatives.

 If I join as an artist, can I also be a “supporter member”?